Joan Clarke: Codebreaking at Bletchley Park

 In 1941, trawlers were captured as well as their cipher equipment and codes.
 Before this information was obtained, wolf packs had sunk 282,000 tons of shipping a month from March to June 1941.
 By November, Clarke and her team were able to reduce this number to 62,000 tons.
 Hugh Alexander, head of Hut 8 from 1943 to 1944, described her as "one of the best Banburists in the section".
 Alexander himself was regarded as the best of the Banburists.
 He and I. J. Good considered the process more an intellectual game than a job.
 It was "not easy enough to be trivial, but not difficult enough to cause a nervous breakdown".

 An Enigma machine of four rotors was introduced in 1942 which stymied Hut 8's decryption efforts and led to German U-boats successfully attacking Allied shipping convoys again.
 Clarke had access to intercepted code papers and worked out that that same cipher was used on the fourth rotor as the three-rotor system, which enabled Shaun Wylie to break the code.
 Over a million German naval messages were decrypted from the Enigma machines by Hut 8.

 In the period before D-Day, Hut 8's work increased, as the team worked in conjunction with Hut 10.
 Their work involved decoding German weather signals, enabling Allied bombing raids in the time prior to the Normandy Landings.
 Their work also supported the Special Operations Executive operations which laid groundworks for the invasion.

-Clarke became deputy head of Hut 8 in 1944, although she was prevented from progressing because of her gender/sex, and was paid less than the men, £2 per week.
+Clarke became deputy head of Hut 8 in 1944, although she was prevented from progressing because she was female, and she was paid less than the men.
 A pay rise was arranged and she was promoted to Linguist even though she spoke no other language.